se-for-sci/se-for-sci.github.io/content/week2/testing.md

 - Every new feature needs test(s)
 - If you (or someone else) finds a bug, write a test.
-Before the fix if you can - that way you can verify the fix does in fact fix it, and that it stays fixed in the future.
+Before the fix if you can - that way you can verify the bug is reproducible, the fix does in fact fix it, and that it stays fixed in the future.
 - If you find a bug in someone else's code, it's nice to write a failing (unit) test and include it in the report.
 - Run tests automatically, in CI, on all PRs (we'll show how to do this later).